tuomasrantataro/videoloop-by-tempo/README.md

 ## Usage
 Currently the program requires the video loop in format of sequentially named .jpg files in frames -folder.
-Only two-directional loop is currently supported, meaning that after all frames have been shown once, they will be shown in backwards order.
+Only two-directional loop is currently supported, meaning that after all frames have been shown once, they will be shown in reverse order.